sandeepN06/UserData-RestAPI/README.md

 * port is : /userapi

-* Data canfiltered using any column
+* Data can be filtered using any column

 * Tested In Postman